gplepage/lsqfit/doc/source/overview.rst

 Obviously, we can use further fits in order to incorporate additional data.
 The prior for each new fit is the best-fit output (``fit.p``) from the previous fit.
-The output from the chain's final fit is the cummulative  result of all of these fits.
+The output from the chain's final fit is the cumulative  result of all of these fits.

 Finally note that this particular problem can be done much more